 - What is the main goal of the page?

 - Is it clear to users what action they need to take?

-- How does the design encourage users to take an action?
+- How does the design encourage users to take action?

-Finally, use the Design step to finalize the overall look of the website with the client and discuss decisions for colors, typography, and imagery.
-Confirm the design with the client before moving on to any development.
+Finally, use the Design Phase to finalize the overall look of the website with the client and discuss decisions for:

-In the Develop step, the website design is translated to actual code that makes the website work.
+In the Development Phase, the website design is translated to actual code that makes the website work.
 This stage can be the most lengthy, so keep clients informed on the status of the project.

-A 3-sentence email like this one is great for maintaining client communication:
+During the Development Phase, regular 3-sentence emails like the one below are great for maintaining client communication: